faceleg/pagesofinterest.net/_posts/2019-11-06-there-is-no-software-engineering-skill-shortage.md

 - Upload a cover letter
 - Upload a photo
-- Phone a robot and leave a voicemail introducing themselves
+- Phone a robot or record a video introducing themselves

 A cover letter I can understand - but I don't care to read them: an applicant's CV should be enough to decide whether to have a quick chat on the phone.
 I know from experience that writing a cover letter for each job application is draining and time consuming torture that I wouldn't wish on anyone.

-Upload a photo?
-This was a surprising one.
+The requirement to upload a photo was a surprising one.
 I mean - this wasn't the first time I had hired for this team, where else did I think the photos were coming from?
 I had assumed there was some clever programming going on, with the system pulling them from LinkedIn.
 Nope, the applicants were required to upload a photo.
 For a programming job.

-Phone a robot?
-Leave a message?!
-I can't even.
+I won't discuss the requirement to leave a message or a video ... don't do this.

 The process of discovering this was rather embarrassing for me and uncomfortable for the person who brought it up.
 I had the CV from a wonderful applicant given to me and needed her to apply online in order to proceed.
 She took longer than I expected to do this, so I reached out and asked if everything was OK.
 After learning the above I immediately apologised and spent the next two hours figuring out how to remove everything but the bare essentials from the application form.